 ALL ABOUT THIS WAFFLE IRON COOKIES RECIPE

-Texture: Each cookie that comes off the waffle iron is perfectly golden brown with a lightly crisp exterior.
+Texture:Â Â Each cookie made with the waffle iron turns out to be light brown outside and slightly crispy as well.
 Waiting on the inside is a pillowy soft interior that will have you reaching for more!

 DELICIOUS WAYS TO ENJOY THESE VANILLA WAFFLE COOKIES!